seanchen/plonexp/iscorpio.plonepm/trunk/README.txt

 leverage on plone workflow to let everybody can add memo, issue, and/or proposal to each task, story, and project.

+we need "Add plone content" + plone_workflow setting, and revise the folder_workflow to disable list content of folder.

 Leverage on Smart Folder

 leverage on smart folder to provide a full list of memos, issues, and